keithalewis/math/um1.md

 More generally, if $X_t$ is a Levy process where $X_1$ has mean zero and variance one then ${M_t = (r, s\exp(\sigma X_t - \kappa_t(\sigma)))P}$ is an arbitrage-free model, where $\kappa_t(\sigma) = \log E[\exp(\sigma X_t)]$ is the cumulant.
+Merton's jump diffusion model is a special case.

 Every positive random variable with finite mean and log variance can be written ${F = f\exp(sX - \kappa(s))}$ where ${f = E[F]}$, ${s^2 = \Var(\log F)}$,